alfaaarex/awesome-tweaks/README.md

 **Supported Platforms:** Windows

-**Description** It is an all-in-one app from Winaero.
+**Description:** It is an all-in-one app from Winaero.
 It includes almost all tweaks released by Winaero along with new options.

 **Installation:** [Click here](https://winaero.com/downloads/winaerotweaker.zip)